m4uraj4ye/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is a personal portfolio created for the Codedex October Challenge, and to use in addition to my CV.
+This is a personal portfolio created for the Codedex October Challenge, and to use in addition of my CV.